 In Tos, et al. v.
 California High-Speed Rail Authority, et al. (Sacramento County Superior Court, Case No. 34-2011-00113919), petitioners claim that the Authority has not complied with the state high-speed rail bond act in approving plans for the high-speed rail system.
 The trial court ruled that the Authority's plan for funding the high-speed rail project did not comply with certain requirements in the bond act, and ordered the Authority to rescind the plan.
 Respondents' motion for judgment on the pleadings on petitioners' remaining claims was denied by the trial court on March 4, 2014, and respondents' subsequent petition for writ of mandate from that ruling was denied.
-In High-Speed Rail Authority, et al. v.
-All Persons Interested, etc. (Sacramento County Superior Court, Case No. 34-2013-00140689), the Authority is seeking to validate issuance of the bonds authorized under the bond act for high-speed rail system.
-The trial court denied validation of the bonds.
-Respondents in Tos and plaintiffs in the validation action filed a writ petition in the California Supreme Court from the judgment in the validation action and the order in Tos requiring the Authority to rescind the funding plan, and the Supreme Court transferred the proceeding to the court of appeal (Court of Appeal, Third Appellate District, Case No. C075668).
-On February 14, 2014, the court of appeal granted an alternative writ and stayed the trial court's order in Tos directing the Authority to rescind the funding plan.
-On July 31, 2014, the Court of Appeal reversed both trial court rulings and ordered the trial court to enter a judgment validating the bonds.
-This appellate ruling is not yet final.
-Petitions for rehearing were denied by the Court of Appeal, and petitions for review have been filed in the California Supreme Court (California Supreme Court Case No. S220926).
-In the event of a final decision adverse to the state in these pending matters that delays or prevents issuance of the bonds, it is possible that the federal government may require the state to reimburse federal funds provided for the high-speed rail project.
-The potential amount of any such reimbursement cannot be determined at this time.
+Respondents filed a writ petition in the California Supreme Court from the order in Tos requiring the Authority to rescind the funding plan, and the Supreme Court transferred the proceeding to the court of appeal (Court of Appeal, Third Appellate District, Case No. C075668).
+On February 14, 2014, the court of appeal granted an alternative writ and stayed the trial court's order directing the Authority to rescind the funding plan.
+On July 31, 2014, the Court of Appeal reversed the trial court ruling.
+On October 15, 2014, the California Supreme Court (California Supreme Court Case No. S220926) denied petitions for review.
+A hearing on petitioners' remaining claims in Tos is expected in 2015.